-Saves the currently selected attachments.
-The user is prompted with a file selection dialog box for indicating where in the file system the attachments are to be saved.
+Recommended bw: If your application uses an attachment menu, it contains the following choices, with the specified functionality, when the actions are actually supported by your application.-page 204 selection box is displayed allowing the user to select the desired files to attach.
+The default button in the file selection box is Attach.-page 204 prompted with a file selection dialog box for indicating where in the file system the attachments are to be saved.
 When multiple attachments are selected, the name field is inactive and the current names of the attachments are used as the name of the new file.
-This menu item is active only when one or more attachments are selected.
+This menu item is active only when one or more attachments are selected.-page 205